commonsearch/cosr-about/content/pages/developer/tutorials/analyzing-the-web-with-spark-on-ec2.md

 We are using 2 different plugins:

- - [plugins.filter.Domains](https://github.com/commonsearch/cosr-back/blob/master/plugins/filter.py): it blacklists some domains we want to skip.
+ - [plugins.filter.Domains](https://github.com/commonsearch/cosr-back/blob/master/plugins/filter.py): blacklists some domains we want to skip.
 You can configure it with `--plugin "plugins.filter.Domains:skip=1,domains=tumblr.com wordpress.com"` (note the quotes! we need them because the plugin argument includes a space).
- - [plugins.hyperlinks.MostExternallyLinkedPages](https://github.com/commonsearch/cosr-back/blob/master/plugins/hyperlinks.py): it will output a list of pages on a specific domain that have the most backlinks in the document sources we are processing.
+ - [plugins.hyperlinks.MostExternallyLinkedPages](https://github.com/commonsearch/cosr-back/blob/master/plugins/hyperlinks.py): outputs a list of pages on a specific domain that have the most backlinks in the document sources we are processing.
 Let's configure it like this: `--plugin plugins.hyperlinks.MostExternallyLinkedPages:domain=wikipedia.org,path=out/top_wikipedia/`.

 Finally, let's add another useful option to our job: `--stop_delay 600`.
 This will prevent Spark from exiting for 10 minutes when your job is done, so that we have time to open the Spark Web UI and see what happened!